💰 Investing9 min read

 What geopolitical events actually do to markets

 Markets don't crash on geopolitical news the way people fear.
 They crash on economic disruptions: banking failures, credit defaults, demand destruction, supply chain collapses.
-A military exchange between two nuclear-armed states with a history of de-escalation doesn't meet that threshold.
+A military exchange between two nuclear-armed states with a documented history of de-escalation doesn't meet that threshold.

-What to actually do
+What to actually do right now

 The one scenario where selling would be rational